Bloating, bad skin, flushed cheeks, inconsistent energy.

 The ketogenic diet has a huge advantage in reducing inflammation.
 It is based on consuming more whole foods low in carbs, moderate in protein, and high in healthy fats, and cutting out processed foods.

-Research has demonstrated that a diet restricted in carbohydrates can mitigate biological markers of inflammation.
+Research has demonstrated that a diet restricted in carbohydrates may mitigate biomarkers of inflammation.

 To name a few: